 Note: You can also tap the three horizontal dots to the right of individual episodes and select Download if you prefer a quicker method.

 Unable to download additional songs?
-It could be because you’ve hit the 3,333-songs-per-device limit.
+It could be because you’ve hit the oh-so-frustrating 3,333-songs-per-device limit.
 If that’s the case, consider removing a playlist from your offline listening library.
 It will free up space for the tracks you’re trying to download.